 - Some countries have unilaterally imposed new digital taxes, setting off tensions with the United States.

-- In July 2021, a group of about 130 countries reached an agreement on a new framework for corporate taxation.
+- In October 2021, a group of more than 130 countries reached an agreement on a new model for corporate taxation.

 A major effort to overhaul the global system of corporate taxation is underway.
 Many experts and policymakers contend that the current rules are inadequate for an increasingly digital economy, and that they allow multinational companies to shift profits to avoid paying taxes, thereby starving governments of revenue needed for public investments.
 At issue is both the amount of tax corporations pay, and which countries have the right to tax them.

 Some countries have unilaterally imposed new digital service taxes, which Washington has pushed back on, arguing such measures unfairly target U.S. tech firms.
 Meanwhile, the Joe Biden administration has been pushing for a new global minimum corporate tax in an effort to end the “race to the bottom” of tax-cutting.
-In July 2021, a group of about 130 countries reached a compromise on a new framework for corporate taxation that would include a 15 percent minimum tax, as well as rules that would redistribute some tax revenue from big multinationals, including U.S. tech giants.
-If adopted, the deal would mark a historic shift in corporate taxation, but some countries that have benefited from current tax rules remain strongly opposed, and critics say the proposed measures don’t go far enough.
+In October 2021, a group of more than 130 countries reached a compromise on a new model for corporate taxation that includes a 15 percent minimum tax, as well as rules that will redistribute some tax revenue from big multinationals, including U.S. tech giants.
+The deal marks a historic shift in corporate taxation, but domestic political hurdles remain.
+At the same time, some critics say the proposed measures don’t go far enough.

 How does the current system work?